anuragsoni/h1/wrk_bench/README.md

 Rust program compiled via `cargo bench --release`.
 Rust version `rustc 1.52.1 (9bc8c42bb 2021-05-09)`

 OCaml program is location in the example folder in this repo.
 It was run on OCaml version 4.12.0 with flambda enabled.

+Both rust and ocaml benchmarks were run in two separate configuations:

+* One run was made where the handler returns as soon as it can
+* Second run was made where there is a 1ms delay before a handler can respond